jclegras/jclegras.github.io/content/posts/What is tail latency.md

 ## Application

-**Problem 1**: If you fan out processing to 10 components and wait for all of them to complete what is the probability that a user request experiences the 99th percentile latency ?
+**Problem 1**: If you fan out processing to 10 components and wait for all of them to complete what is the probability that a user request experiences the 99th percentile latency?

 $$
 \begin{aligned}